ComPWA/polarimetry/README.md

 tox -e docnb-force
 ```

 The [above commands](#building-the-documentation) result in a static HTML webpage.
 It's also possible to render the notebook as a single PDF file.
-This can be done as follows:
+This can be done as follows:[^3]

 ```shell
 tox -e pdf